uname-n/deltabase/README.md

   <a href="https://uname-n.github.io/deltadb">documentation</a>
 </p>

-**DeltaBase** is a lightweight comprehensive solution for managing Delta Tables in both local and cloud environments.
-Built on [**polars**](https://github.com/pola-rs/polars) and [**deltalake**](https://github.com/delta-io/delta-rs), it is designed to streamline data operations, providing features like upsert, delete, commit, and version control while harnessing the high performance of **polars** and **deltalake**.
-Whether you're a data engineer, analyst, or developer, DeltaBase empowers you to efficiently handle complex data operations, ensuring data consistency, versioning, and seamless integration with your workflows.
+**DeltaBase** is a lightweight, comprehensive solution for managing Delta Tables in both local and cloud environments.
+Built on the high-performance frameworks [**polars**](https://github.com/pola-rs/polars) and [**deltalake**](https://github.com/delta-io/delta-rs), DeltaBase streamlines data operations with features like upsert, delete, commit, and version control.
+Designed for data engineers, analysts, and developers, it ensures data consistency, efficient versioning, and seamless integration into your workflows.

 ## Setup
 To install **deltabase**, run the following command: